hetalang/heta-specifications/actions.md

 k1 { aux: { human: true } };
 ```

-This result will not include `{ group: one }` because of property update rules:
+This result will not include `{ group: one }` because new "aux" property rewrites all the content
 ```heta
 {
     id: k1,